JaydeepTamkhane/JS_PracticeProjects/README.md

+#JS_PracticeProjects

-# Project 01: To-Do List Project
+## Project 01: To-Do List Project

 This project is a simple web-based To-Do List application.
-It allows users to manage tasks with features for adding, editing, and deleting tasks.
+It allows users to manage tasks by adding, editing, and deleting features.
 Built with HTML, CSS, and JavaScript, it is a practical exercise in front-end web development.

 ## Project 02: Number Guessing Game